itacentury/CenturyPackageBO1/README.md

 Remove 1 minute (Not available during azza)

-Allow multiple setups (Only availabel during azza)
+Allow multiple setups (Only available during azza)

     You don't need to be at last.
 There can be 2 or 3 enemys still alive and if you have this option enabled the game ends